 Can I change what I originally agreed to spend on?

-Can my son’s PA be paid to go on holiday with him?
+Can the PA be paid to go on holiday with my child?

 Decisions are based on an individual basis, however if the support is meeting an unmet disability need this is likely to be agreed.
 This may be included as an appropriate spend even if holiday is with the whole family.